CodepediaOrg/codepediaorg.github.io/CONTRIBUTING_POST.md

 > Please read the [Contributing guide](CONTRIBUTING.md) guide first to make sure you have the right setup in place to contribute a new post to Codingpedia.org

-Codingpedia.org is developed currently with [Jekyll](https://jekyllrb.com/), therefore there are some standard rules you need to follow, but as you'll see in the coming paragraphs that is very easy and makes a lot of sense.
+Codingpedia.org is developed currently with [Jekyll](https://jekyllrb.com/), so there are some standard rules you need to follow, but as you'll see in the coming paragraphs that is very easy and makes a lot of sense.

 ## 1 Add information about you